 Try to come up with several themes that tie together a few of your interests.
 There’s the start of your passion list.
 Your CURRENT passion list.
 It can change!

 What you are good at is important.
 What you love doing is important.
 When you combine those two things then you get close to the sweet spot.
-But I think the value to others piece is the secret sauce.
+But I think the value add piece is the secret sauce.

 Think of how much value you add to your family’s life.
 Think about how much value you can add to new parents in your area, a local business trying to attract parents of young kids, or a company that needs a multitasking pro.